grin-compiler/ghc-grin/README.md

 set -e

-echo "GRIN..."
+echo "GRIN Compiler"

 ghc-grin $@ | tee ${!#}.out
 ```
 6. Build the benchmark programs in directory `ghc-grin-benchmark`:
    `./c`
-  - you should see the output of "GRIN..." from the script that calls the grin optimizer
+  - you should see the output of "GRIN Compiler" from the script that calls the grin optimizer

 ## Preliminary Benchmark